preciofishbone/OmniaDocsG2/using-omnia-feed/index.rst

 Select another language
 --------------------------
 When you start the app for the first time you are most likely able to select language.
-When using the app you can always change language ine the settings:
+When using the app you can always change language in the settings:

 .. image:: omnia-feed-settings-language-700.png

-All languages set up in the Tenant are available, for example:
+All languages set up in the tenant are available, for example:

 .. image:: omnia-feed-settings-language-select-700.png

 Clearing all notifications
 ---------------------------
-All notifications that are pushed to the your device are stored there.
-If you don't want to save them for later, the can be deleted from the device.
+All notifications that are pushed to your device are stored there.
+If you don't want to save them for later, they can be deleted from the device.
 They will still be available through the intranet the usual way.

 .. image:: omnia-feed-settings-language-clear-700.png